Schepp/schepp.dev/posts/ad-integration-in-2020.md

 One thing we did not account for, though, is that externally loaded scripts can also contain `document.write`.
 Those document.writes won't be caught by our Contextual Fragment, as these scripts are only loaded and executed after we injected and executed our initial code block.
 External scripts doing document.writes do not happen very often, but unfortunately often enough to consider them.
 Since we really liked what we saw, we didn't want to give up.
 We rolled up our sleeves and went ahead to patch `document.write`.

-We wanted to change `document.write` into something that would catch the output that was supposed to be written into the DOM, then I wanted to create another Contextual Fragment, which I would finally append right after the script calling it.
+We had to patch `document.write` into something that

+a) would catch what was supposed to be written into the DOM, then
+b) create another Contextual Fragment with that content, which would
+c) be appended right after the script calling it.

 Here is how that came together:

 ```js
   (() => {